 3110.1 General.
-Automatic vehicular gates shall comply with the requirements of this section and other applicable sections of this code.
+Automatic vehicular gates shall comply with the requirements of Sections 3110.2 through 3110.4 and other applicable sections of this code.

 3110.3 Vehicular gates intended for automation.
 Vehicular gates intended for automation shall be designed, constructed and installed to comply with the requirements of ASTM F 2200.

 3110.4 Vehicular gate openers.
-Vehicular gate openers, when provided, shall be listed in accordance with UL 325.
+Vehicular gate openers, where provided, shall be listed in accordance with UL 325.

 3111.1 General.
 Manufactured homes constructed under 24 CFR part 3280, "Manufactured Home Construction and Safety Standards" used for single-family dwellings are not regulated by this code.
 The federal standards shall be the exclusive construction and safety standards in this state and neither the state nor any political subdivision of the state may establish any other standard governing the construction of manufactured homes.

-The installation of manufactured homes is regulated by the rules of the Ohio manufactured homes commission pursuant to section 4781 of the Revised Code.
+The installation, alteration and maintenance of manufactured homes is regulated by the rules of the Ohio manufactured homes commission pursuant to section 4781 of the Revised Code.

 3111.2 Manufactured home parks.
-See applicable Ohio manufactured homes commission or Ohio department of health rules for licensing and other manufactured home park regulations.
+See applicable Ohio manufactured homes commission rules for licensing and other manufactured home park regulations.